ZeissIQS/ZeissIQS-pages/README.md

 # ZeissIQS-pages

-Source the documentation in zeissiqs.github.io is generated from
+Source of the documentation in zeissiqs.github.io is generated from

 ## General